 Does taking ibuprofen increase the chance of birth defects?

 Birth defects can happen in any pregnancy for different reasons.
 Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
 We look at research studies to try to understand if an exposure, like ibuprofen, might increase the chance of birth defects in a pregnancy.
+There are several studies that have not reported an increased chance of birth defects with ibuprofen use.

-There are studies that have not reported an increased chance of birth defects with ibuprofen use.
-A few studies have suggested that taking ibuprofen in the first trimester might lead to a small increased chance (less than 1% chance) for gastroschisis (when the intestines stick out of a hole in the stomach wall).
-One study is not enough information to make a conclusion about the chance of birth defects.
+A few studies have suggested that taking ibuprofen in the first trimester might lead to a small increased chance (less than 1%, or 1 birth in 100 births) for gastroschisis (when the intestines stick out of a hole in the stomach wall).

 A small increased chance of heart defects has been reported in a few studies looking at NSAID prescriptions in early pregnancy.
 However, the reason the NSAID was prescribed was not available in most of the reported data.
-Studies based on filled prescriptions/prescription records cannot tell if a person took the medication.
+Studies based on prescription records cannot tell if a person took the medication.
 This makes it hard to know if the study outcomes are related to the medication or other factors.

 Does taking ibuprofen in pregnancy increase the chance of other pregnancy-related problems?